-Before painting glass mason jars, you will need to clean them with alcohol.
-I used a paper towel and you can see how dirty they were by the residue on the paper towel.
+Before painting glass mason jars you must clean them with alcohol.
+I used a paper towel, and you can see how dirty they were by the residue on the paper towel.

 Use a Paint Sprayer

-For this project I chose the green tip (2.0 mm).
+For this project, I chose the green tip (2.0 mm).
 I used chalk paint in each of my four colors.
-Some of the paint has been around for awhile, so I used mesh paint strainers.
+Some of the paint has been around for a while, so I used mesh paint strainers.
 Old paint tends to have clumps.

-It’s a good idea to dial the flow control knob down until you see how the paint flows onto your project.
-I chose to leave the caps in place so the jar rings will match the jar color.
-The lids were helpful in keeping the paint from getting inside the jars.
+It's a good idea to dial the flow control knob down until you see how the paint flows onto your project.
+I chose to leave the caps in place so the jar rings would match the jar color.
+The lids helped keep the paint from getting inside the jars.
 You will use the lids when you assemble your mason jar tissue holder.

-To keep from emptying your cup or cleaning your sprayer, start with your lightest color.
-Make sure you get good coverage all around the mason jars because you won’t be able to do more coats later.
+To keep from emptying your cup or cleaning your sprayer, start with your lightest color to ensure you get good coverage all around the mason jars because you won't be able to do more coats later.
 I prefer to do 2-3 light coats.
 They dry quickly this way.

 Paint color #2 is a light blue.
-I poured it directly into the white paint, and stirred it really well.
+I poured it directly into the white paint and stirred it well.

-As I get to this point, I’m trying to figure out which color is my favorite!!
-Keeping your air cap in a vertical position gives you a nice horizontal spray pattern, perfect for getting great coverage on the mason jars.
+As I get to this point, I'm trying to figure out which color is my favorite!!
+Keeping your aiverticallysition gives you a lovely horizontal spray pattern, perfect for getting great coverage on the mason jars.

 Do I Have to Clean the Sprayer Between Colors?